Hurricane Michael Business Recovery Resources & Loan Programs

 There are some other disaster recovery programs you may also want to check out.
 Here they are:

 - The U.S. Small Business Administration’s Business Physical Disaster Loan Program was also activated after Hurricane Michael and is intended to help small business owners pay for repairs on their businesses.
-You can find eligibility requirements and additional information here.
 The filing deadline is December 10, 2018.

 - The U.S. Small Business Administration’s Economic Injury Disaster Loan (EIDL) Program can help Florida business owners recover form economic losses following Hurricane Michael.
-The application deadline is July 11, 2019, and you can find more information here.
+The application deadline is July 11, 2019.

 To learn how Gilmore Services can help you with disaster recovery, please click here.